 Welcome to UCO!
-We are glad you have chosen to become a Broncho and to complete your undergraduate coursework in Teacher Education here!
-We know that transferring from one institution to another can be a confusing process.
-This webpage includes a number of Frequently Asked Questions and the answers to help make your transition to UCO a smooth one.
+This webpage includes a number of Frequently Asked Questions and the answers to help make your transition to UCO's Teacher Education program a smooth one.

 That’s easy...
 The Teacher Education Handbook will likely answer many of your questions regarding the Teacher Education program.